Monday, January 13, 2020

 Chicken rolls at Tucson Steak House and Bar in Cordoba, Argentina

-The other item I ordered recently was the American Wok.
-Admittedly, I was a little disappointed with this one.
-Overall, it was okay.
-But there wasn't enough chicken in this dish, so it felt more like a vegetarian dish.
-So I'm pretty sure I won't be ordering this one again.
+The other item I recently ordered was the American Wok.
+Honestly, I was a bit disappointed with this one.
+While it was okay overall, there wasn’t enough chicken in the dish, which made it feel more like a vegetarian option.
+I’m pretty sure I won’t be ordering this one again.

 American wok at Tucson Steak House and Bar in Cordoba, ArgentinaAmerican expats eating at Tucson Steak House & Bar in Cordoba, Argentina

-For dessert, I ordered the brownie with ice cream again.
-But my hubby ordered the Oreo Ice Cream cake on the menu.
-I had a bite of it myself and it was terrific!
+For dessert, I went with the brownie with ice cream again, but my hubby decided to try the Oreo Ice Cream Cake.
+I had a bite, and it was fantastic!

 Oreo ice cream at Tucson Steak House & Bar in Cordoba, ArgentinaAmerican expats eating at Tucson Steak House & Bar in Cordoba, Argentina

-Naturally, these delicious food items caused us to pack on a few pounds during the month of January.
-So we're going to have to get back on the treadmill before we go again.
+Naturally, these delicious meals led to a few extra pounds during January, so we’ll definitely need to get back on the treadmill before our next visit.

 Friday, January 10, 2020